Oxford Fresco

 Fresco: Look and feel

-Fresco is designed to make Oxford websites easier to use and navigate, while still giving each site its own identity.
-It’s built on a flexible design system that provides shared layouts, fonts, and components across the University.
-Think of it as a uniform, not a straitjacket — giving visitors a familiar experience wherever they go, while allowing your site to reflect its own character.
+It's important to note that the design functionality of Fresco is developing and evolving over time, and ongoing developments will build on the current, simple functionality.
+The underpinning aim is making Oxford websites easier to use and navigate, while still giving each site its own identity.
+Fresco will provide a flexible design system with shared layouts, fonts, and components across the University.
+Think of it as a uniform, not a straitjacket - giving visitors a familiar experience wherever they go, while allowing your site to reflect its own character.
 This consistency will help staff, students, and visitors find and share information more easily.

 The development approach

 The WebCMS team is building Oxford Fresco using an agile, iterative approach, with development structured into fortnightly sprints.
+This means that although Fresco currently offers simple, core functionality only, the offering will continue to grow and evolve with time.
 These sprints are grouped into larger release waves, each introducing new or enhanced platform capabilities.

 Development priorities are shaped by feedback from content owners, editors, and technical teams across the University.
 This collaborative and user-centred process ensures that the platform continues to improve in ways that reflect real-world requirements and use cases.